MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/microsoft-os-1-0-descriptors-specification.md

 ---
-title: Microsoft OS Descriptors
+title: Microsoft OS 1.0 Descriptors Specification
-description: Microsoft OS Descriptors ms.assetid: A2B00584-DDD5-42D2-BDBF-116637ABD192
+description: Microsoft OS 1.0 Descriptors Specification ms.assetid: A2B00584-DDD5-42D2-BDBF-116637ABD192
 ms.date: 07/08/2019
 ms.localizationpriority: medium
 ---

-# Microsoft OS Descriptors
+# Microsoft OS 1.0 Descriptors Specification

 USB devices store standard descriptors in firmware for the device, and its interfaces and endpoints.
 Independent hardware vendors (IHVs) can also store class and vendor-specific descriptors.
 However, the types of information that these descriptors can contain is limited.
 IHVs typically must use Windows Update or media such as a CD to provide their users with a variety of device-specific information such as pictures, icons, custom drivers and so on.